bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

     7523cbaf-7a17-4f52-8c6d-2fcc91df653e

+When a job is sumbitted, Bacalhau prints out the related `job_id`.
+We store that in an environment variable so that we can reuse it later on.

 Running the commands will output a UUID (like `54506541-4eb9-45f4-a0b1-ea0aecd34b3e`).
 This is the ID of the job that was created.
 You can check the status of the job with the following command:

-Running the container with custom parameters (Optional)
+### Running the container with custom parameters

 ```
 bacalhau docker run \
 jsace/python-similar-movies \
 -- python similar-movies.py --k 50 --id 10 --n 10
 ```

+## Checking the State of your Jobs

+- **Job status**: You can check the status of the job using `bacalhau list`.

 ```bash